noyitz/maas-experiments/MAAS-DEPLOYMENT-SUMMARY.md

 | **acme-inc-users** | acme-user1, acme-user2 | Acme Inc company users |
 | **ethan-group-users** | nagarajan-ethan | Ethan Group company users |

+Note: If you add a new user to the cluster, you will need to add them to the `maas-users` group so they can access the API.

 ### Group Permissions

 #### maas-users